awesto/django-shop/docs/reference/money-types.rst

 incorrect conversions that generate wrong results.
 Python doesn't allow developers to associate a specific decimal value with a unit.

-Starting with version 0.3.0, **djangoSHOP** now is shipped with a special factory class:
+Starting with version 0.3.0, **django-SHOP** now is shipped with a special factory class:

 MoneyMaker